MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 ## Corporate communicator

-Corporate communicators can create and manage campaigns, define leaders, and more in Viva Engage.
-This role was created to address the need for content management in the organization, beyond being attached to a community, as a Community admin, but not as powerful as the overall Engage admin.
-Only the following roles can assign, modify, or deleted Corporate communicators privileges for users: Global admin, Engage admin, and fellow corporate communicators.
+Corporate communicators can create and manage campaigns, define leaders, and manage content across the organization.
+This role provides more capabilities than Community admins, but is less powerful than the overall Engage admin.
+Only the following roles can assign, modify, or delete Corporate communicators privileges for users: Global admin, Engage admin, and fellow corporate communicators.

 **Permissions**

-The following table shows the actions available to a corporate communicator, Engage (Yammer) admin, and Global admin based on their license.
+Actions available to a corporate communicator, Engage (Yammer) admin, and Global admin based on their license are shown in the following table.

 |Permissions for corporate communicators, Engage admin, and Global admin |M365/O365 customer with Viva Engage core |Microsoft Viva Suite customer|
 |----------------|---------|-------|